 The upper is simple and effective, just as you’d want.
 The material is particularly open, almost see-through, providing excellent breathability.

 As far as overlays are concerned, there’s some kind of plastic overlay material that only stays around the bottom of the upper.
-In places, it’s clear what it’s supposed to do (around the toe, provide toe protection), but in other places, you wonder why it’s there.
+In the toe, for example, it's clear that it provides great protection, but in other places, you wonder why it’s even there.